• What is Copywriting?

 Start Your Copywriting Career(2)

-If you get the internship, though, make sure you’re willing to put your money where your mouth is.
+If you get the internship, though, make sure you’re willing to do the work.
 You absolutely will be doing intern-level work and there’s a very decent chance that you’ll be supervised by someone younger than you.
 This is not the time to let any misplaced pride kick in.
-Take pride in doing good work and take pride in learning.
+Take pride in doing good work and in learning.

 If you can’t swing a regular internship with your current schedule, you still have a few options.
 If you don’t mind taking a little bit of time off, you could offer your services as a temporary intern for a week or you could reach out to a copywriting contact and ask if they’d let you shadow them for a day.